Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Eventact Arrival is a cloud-based check-in and badge printing system designed to streamline event entry.

-Whether operated by staff or used as a self-service kiosk,
+Whether staff operate it or it's used as a self-service kiosk,

 Eventact Arrival ensures a fast, smooth check-in process for attendees.